siplab-gt/cleo/docs/overview.rst

 Electrodes
 """"""""""
-Electrode recording is the main recording modality currently implemented in cleosim.
+Electrode recording is the main recording modality currently implemented in CLEOsim.
 See the :doc:`tutorials/electrodes` tutorial for more detail, but in brief, usages consists of:

 #.
 Constructing a :class:`~cleosim.electrodes.Probe` object with coordinates at the desired contact locations